hebaghazali/nagwa-javascript-developer-task/README.md

 ## How to run the app

-First, clone the reposiotry using this command `git clone https://github.com/hebaghazali/nagwa-javascript-developer-task.git`
+First, clone the repository using this command `git clone https://github.com/hebaghazali/nagwa-javascript-developer-task.git`

 Then, open a terminal inside the directory and go to the server directory using `cd server` and run the following commands: